SMosegaard/cds-lang/portfolios/portfolio-1/README.md

  $ source run.sh
 ```

-Once the script has finished running, it will print that the results have been saved in the terminal output.
+After the script completes running, it will display a message in the terminal output indicating that the results have been saved.

 ## Summary of results